ThinkDataEd/curriculum/docs/unit1/practicum2.md

 ##**<u>Practicum: Teen Depression</u>**

 ###**Objective:**
-Using the CDC data set, students will apply their learning of statistical concepts to determine possible factors that might be associated with depression in teens.
+Using the CDC dataset, students will apply their learning of statistical concepts to determine possible factors that might be associated with depression in teens.
 They will create graphical representations to analyze and interpret the data.
 Students will present their findings to their teams the following day.